nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### \[Insert Numbering\] Find feature
-The Edit feature is facilitated by `LogicManager`.
+The Find feature is facilitated by `LogicManager`.
 The `FindCommandParser` parses the command arguments, and returns an `FindCommand` that is executed by the `LogicManager`.

 This feature allows the user to find a specific user by field, or generally search for occurrences of keywords in all fields.